-Painful sex after menopause affects up to 45% of postmenopausal women, so it’s really time we talked about it more.
+Painful sex after menopause affects up to 45% of postmenopausal women.
+Yep, it’s really time we talked about it more.

 In this article: 📝

-Lack of lubrication in your vagina can cause friction during sex, which can lead to irritation and soreness.
+As you produce less discharge, the lack of lubrication in your vagina can cause friction during sex, leading to irritation and soreness.

-On top of all that, experiencing pain during sex (also known as “dyspareunia”) can make you feel anxious or fearful about doing it again.
+On top of all that, experiencing pain during sex (also known as “dyspareunia”) can make you feel anxious or fearful about doing it again—understandably.